[Updated March 2019]

 Price: R175 per adult, R135 per child, plus an additional R50 per site per night

 Klondyke Cherry Farm, Ceres

-Though cherry season only lasts from November until the first week of January each year, this lovely spot is a joy all year round.
-Lovers of serenity will be happy to know that no scramblers or quad bikes allowed.
+Though cherry season only lasts from November until the first week of January each year, this lovely pet-friendly camping spot is a joy all year round.
+Lovers of serenity will be happy to know that no scramblers or quad bikes are allowed.

 Not in the mood for hauling out the tent pegs?
-We have more options of pet-friendly accommodation here:
+We have more options for pet-friendly places to stay in South Africa.

 Secret Falls, Tulbagh

 A truly magical and extremely pet-friendly camping spot, 4x4s are necessary to reach the remote Secret Falls campsite.
 There are many exciting hiking trails for those seeking an adventure in Tulbagh’s beautiful nature.
 It is worth renting out in its entirety for a weekend with friends or family.
 Secret Falls is so popular, bookings must be made months in advance!

 Good to know:

 Booking is now required for camping.
 You will need to register on the Beaverlac website.